 The annual Chiang Mai Flower Festival and Songkran, the Thai New Year water festival, attract large numbers of visitors.

 Please note that the chosen destination is a condominium complex, Club Hospitality is on site from 9am 5pm.
 Arrival time must be advised prior to check in to ensure staff are available to check you in.
 Late arrival should be advised well in advance.

 We offers one and two bedroom units, complete with kitchen and dining facilities.
-All living rooms and bedrooms overlook the impressive free form swimming pool.

 ONE-BEDROOM SUITE (3 Units)